MohamedAlaa-9/real-time-object-detection/README.md

 2. Create a new function in `datasets/preprocess_datasets.py` to preprocess the dataset.
 3. Add the new function to the `if __name__ == "__main__":` block in `datasets/preprocess_datasets.py`.
 4. Update the `create_data_yaml` function in `datasets/preprocess_datasets.py` to include the new dataset.
-5. Update the `ml-models/train_yolo.py` file to include the new dataset.
+5. Update the `ml-models/train_yolo.py` file to include the new dataset (if necessary).
 6. Update the `gui/display_results.py` file to include the new dataset.

+### Datasets

+*   KITTI
+*   nuScenes (mini version)

+### Using nuScenes dataset

+To use the nuScenes dataset, you need to:

+1. Download the nuScenes dataset (mini version).
+2. Extract the dataset to the `datasets/raw` directory.
+3. Run the `datasets/preprocess_datasets.py` script to preprocess the dataset.

 ## Key Focus Areas